bryantpa/ML-Group27/README.md

 ### Anuraag Govindarajan, Edward Han, Parker Bryant, Sai Gogineni

-#### Motivation
+## Motivation

-Twitter (social media) is an abundant source of information with high level figures like the President of the United States using it as a platform to spread their policies and beliefs.
-On a lower level, there are 321 million active users as of February 2019.
+Twitter (social media) is an abundant source of information with high level figures such as the President of the United States using it as a platform to spread their policies and beliefs.
+There are 321 million active users as of February 2019 and combined these users generate ~6000 tweets per second.
+The short (280 characters), text based, nature of the data makes it ripe for analysis on a broad range of topics.

 ![tweets](Images/tweetexample.png)